 Urban Food Systems

 In 2010, MORPC received a federal Community Challenge grant to develop a plan that would incorporate all facets of local food into the revitalization of Weinland Park, a neighborhood in transition just southeast of The Ohio State University.
 The plan was completed in 2013 and turned over to the Community Economic Development Corporation of Ohio (CEDCO) for implementation.
 The plan, focusing on a food-processing and activity center called The Food District includes community gardens, commercial production, local-food processing, distribution, retailing, accessibility and education.
-MORPC administers the effort and has contracted with valuable partners, such as Local Matters, Wagenbrenner Development Co., OSU Extension, OSU Knowlton School, OSU South Centers and OSU CUEED.
+MORPC administered the effort and contracted with valuable partners, such as Local Matters, Wagenbrenner Development Co., OSU Extension, OSU Knowlton School, OSU South Centers and OSU CUEED.
 CEDCO has begun a development campaign and released a promotional video with MORPC:

 Partners and Supporters